MartinKondor/inconnect/README.md

 On the other hand, a social network must have some functions what could make it more useful.
 Here is the list (not complete) of these yet not implemented functions where you can help us:

-* Post with pages at the user_pages controller
+* Editing posts
-* Profile picture change & user settings
+* Settings page for Users, Pages (new settings table)
-* Chat between users & teams
+* Chat between users
 * Improve UX
 * Host the website
 * Translations for the website